harrysimpson324/harrysimpson324/README.md

 My pronouns are he/him.

-After completing the bootcamp, I will be looking for a job in software or web development, and working on making games or game mods on the side.
+After completing the bootcamp, I will be looking for a job in software or web development, and I will work on making games or game mods on the side.
 A couple of my inspirations in the gaming realm are the LWOTC mod for XCom 2: WOTC and the Vanilla Expanded mod series for RimWorld.